Right Decision Making

 1. Step-1: Start with the end in mind

 What exactly you’re looking for?
-Why are you compelled to make a right decision?
-There should be an outcome which you’re visualizing right now.
+Why are you compelled to make the right decision?
+There should be an outcome that you’re visualizing right now.
 What is it?
 Write that outcome down on the paper right away.
-Now ask yourself – “If I make a right decision, will it provide me this outcome at the end (provided all things work as per plan)?”
+Now ask yourself – “If I make the right decision, will it provide me this outcome at the end (provided all things work as per plan)?”
 If your answer is yes, go ahead and go to the next step.
 If your answer is no, spend some more time on clarifying the outcome.

 2. Step-2: What needs to happen before the outcome?

 If you said yes to the question in the previous step, you will ask yourself this question – “What need/s to happen before the outcome?”
-For example, if your outcome is to increase sales for the next quarter, here what need to happen before outcome –
+For example, if your outcome is to increase sales for the next quarter, here what needs to happen before the outcome –

 - You need to improve your strategic position in the market